ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Administrator's Manual 2.md

 ## 13. Securing Data

-The chapter covers how to use security modules to develop a database encryption strategy.
+The chapter describes how to use security modules to develop a database encryption strategy.

 ### Overview